Collegiate a cappella: History

 The RPI Glee Club of Rensselaer Polytechnic Institute, established in 1873, was one of the earliest known collegiate a cappella groups.
 The longest continuously operating group is thought to be The Whiffenpoofs of Yale University, which was formed in 1909 to create a musical group with a more "modern" sound than that of the Yale Glee Club, and named for the lyrics to Little Nemo, a popular Broadway song at the time.
 Such names, normally intended for comedic effect, have come to define in some part the irreverent attitude found in modern collegiate a cappella.
-For example, the second-oldest continuously performing a cappella group (and oldest all-male group) is Yale's Society of Orpheus and Bacchus, or "SOB's".
+For example, the second-oldest continuously performing a cappella group is Yale's Society of Orpheus and Bacchus, or "SOB's".
 The first a cappella groups at other American Ivy League universities include Notes and Keys of Columbia, which were founded in 1909, the same year as the Whiffenpoofs; the Princeton Nassoons (c.1941); the Dartmouth Aires (1946); the Harvard Krokodiloes (1946); Cayuga's Waiters of Cornell University (1949); and the Jabberwocks of Brown University (1949).
 The Smith College Smiffenpoofs are the oldest continuous soprano/alto a cappella group, founded in 1936.

 In recent years, online a cappella communities have come together, allowing for greater involvement in the shaping of modern a cappella music, including stylistic trends.
 Among the most prominent online a cappella presences are the A Cappella Blog, Varsity Vocals, and CASA (The Contemporary A Cappella Society).
-According to The A Cappella Blog's information section, "The A Cappella Blog was founded in January 2007.
-Since that time, the site has reviewed over 40 International Championship of Collegiate A Cappella competitions.
+According to the A Cappella Blog, it "was founded in January 2007.
+Since that time, the site has reviewed over 40 International Championship of Collegiate A Cappella competitions."

 Similarly, the Varsity Vocals compose an international a cappella organization based around their two main competitions, the ICCA (International Competition of Collegiate A Cappella) and the ICHSA (International Competition of High School A Cappella).
 The South Asian a cappella competitive circuit is governed by the Association of South-Asian A Cappella (ASA), a non-profit organization formed in 2016, with some collegiate teams that compete in both circuits.

-Collegiate a cappella is by far most common in the United States from which it originated; however in recent decades the trend has spread beyond to universities in the United Kingdom and the Republic of Ireland in Europe as well as up north into Canada and across the Pacific into Australia, New Zealand and a few nations in Asia.
+Collegiate a cappella is by far most common in the United States, from which it originated; however in recent decades the trend has spread to universities in the United Kingdom, the Republic of Ireland, Canada, Australia, and New Zealand, as well as a few nations in Asia.